Why You’re Seeing Too Much Direct Traffic in Your Analytics Reports (And How to Solve It)

 And every marketer will identify with huge direct figures that would imply the strength of other brand activity that simply never feeds through into opportunities and pipeline.

-There are potentially a number of reasons why Google Analytics is displaying too much direct traffic.
+There are potentially a number of reasons why Google Analytics is displaying too much direct traffic in your reports.

 Here are just some that we typically come across: